Canadian Experience Class Eligibility: What Turkish Professionals in Canada Need to Know

 Scenario 3: PGWP Expiring, CEC Not Yet Accumulated

 If you are a Turkish professional in Canada whose PGWP is expiring before you accumulate 1,560 hours of skilled Canadian work, you have time-sensitive decisions to make.
-A Bridging Open Work Permit (BOWP) is available to CEC applicants who have applied for PR and whose PGWP expires during processing — but you must apply before the PGWP expires.
+A Bridging Open Work Permit (BOWP) may be available if you have an eligible PR application or AOR and meet the current BOWP rules; check IRCC before relying on it.

 Free Download